• Home

 With the onset of COVID-19 and the suspension of face-to-face service delivery, good care planning processes have enabled service providers to respond to to the identified needs of their clients during this difficult time.
 With the return of face-to-face service delivery eminent, care planning plays an equally important role in understanding what has changed for clients and what they want and need from services.
 Vicki Bayly, Social Support Manage from BASScare shares their approach to care planning and how they managed the process.

-The ESDT is supported by the Australian Government Department of Health.
+The ESDT is supported by the Australian Government Department of Health and Aged Care.
 Visit the Department of Health website (http://www.health.gov.au/) Disclaimer: Although funding for this website has been provided by the Australian Government, the material contained herein does not necessarily represent the views or policies of the Australian Government.

 • Home